 The Alloy is easy to adjust, thanks to its TwinPin adjustment system.

 To change the length of the shaft, you need to pull out the plastic adjustment locking mechanism that releases a peg from a hole.
 With the blade on the ground or the SUP, slide the handle up or down to the desired length, then push the plastic adjustment mechanism back in towards the shaft and the peg will snap firmly into the nearest hole.
-For a paddle that is even easier to adjust, we recommend the Werner Vibe.

 The Alloy has a TwinPin locking mechanism/adjustment system.
 To adjust the length of the shaft, you must pull the plastic clip away from the paddle shaft, which disengages the stainless steel peg from an adjustment hole.
 Next, you pull the handle up or down to your desired length and then push the plastic clip back in, which snaps the peg back into one of the holes.

 The nice thing about the collar clamp on this paddle is that when you pull it out, you can also tilt it up a bit, which enables you to see inside and line up where the stainless steel peg is going to go.
 Most similar adjustment systems do not tilt out, which makes it harder to line up the peg with the hole and scratches the paint from the shaft as you move it around to snap back into place.
 However, the BPS Alloy does use an aluminum alloy shaft, which is the most scratch and abrasion-resistant type, so we aren't sure how much of a benefit this even is.

 The Best Buy award-winning Alloy is a budget-friendly option that's great for groups, as it has the widest range of adjustment of all of the contenders we tested.
 It is a heavy paddle, so keep that in mind.
 It has an aluminum shaft and a super durable nylon blade that is among the widest we tested and moves water easily.
 The Alloy comes with a one-year warranty.
 If you are looking for a SUP paddle that can get tossed around a bit, the BPS Alloy can take a beating that would irreparably damage higher-end composite models.